RM260/PandaHat/Weekly Report (21-25 Aug 2023)/Tab, Tab, Attack.md

 ## Solution

-Keep entering folders until you reach the “fang-of-haynekhtnamet” ELF file Enter the command “cat fang-of-haynekhtnamet” to see content Retrieve the flag and paste it.
+Keep entering folders until you reach the 'fang-of-haynekhtnamet' ELF file.
+Enter the command 'cat fang-of-haynekhtnamet' to see content.
+Retrieve the flag and paste it.

 ## Flag